 These components would be similar to existing structures in the sense that the composite structures would still consist of a matrix with fiber reinforcement.

 "In our case though, the matrix would be completely different since it would have carbon nanotubes inserted throughout," Glaz said.
 "The nanotube enhanced matrix would provide the damping while fibers would still be used for strength and stiffness of the structure."

-In the future, the next-generation fleet will carrying greater payloads and fly unimagined speeds with very low maintenance considerations, researchers said.
+In the future, the next-generation fleet will carry greater payloads and fly unimagined speeds with very low maintenance considerations, researchers said.

-ARL is part of the U.S. Army Research, Development and Engineering Command, which has the mission to develop technology and engineering solutions for America's Soldiers.
+The Army Research Laboratory is part of the U.S. Army Research, Development and Engineering Command, or RDECOM, which has the mission to develop technology and engineering solutions for America's Soldiers.

 RDECOM is a major subordinate command of the U.S. Army Materiel Command.
 AMC is the Army's premier provider of materiel readiness -- technology, acquisition support, materiel development, logistics power projection, and sustainment -- to the total force, across the spectrum of joint military operations.
 If a Soldier shoots it, drives it, flies it, wears it, eats it or communicates with it, AMC provides it.